date-aaron/date-aaron.github.io/index.md

 ### What I'm looking for in a partner
 Activities that I find exciting and desirable:
 - someone I can turn to in bed and ask about linear algebra or mathematical models of the world or something super nerdy like that.
+- my +1 to a relaxed but engaging dinner party discussing politics and science with grad students and professors.
 - climbing trees, scuttling around on rocks, running up rivers.
 Exploring and examining the world together and sharing insights.
 - cooking and exercising together; practicing new skills together.
 I love the idea of being on a team tackling things together.
+Power couple.
 - being totally silly

 ### Religious views
 I grew up Christian and strongly identified with Christianity when I was younger, but I'm fairly agnostic now.
-The defniition of god that makes the most sense to me is god = creation; that is, my universal translator converts *God* to *the observable and unobservable forces that bind atoms and communicate information through space* whenever I am conversing with other humaniods about some type of motivating factor for life and the universe.
+The defniition of god that makes the most sense to me is god = creation; that is, whenever I am conversing with other humaniods about some type of motivating factor for life and the universe, my universal translator converts *God* to *the observable and unobservable forces that bind atoms and communicate information through space*.
 I understand that religion is often used in ways that oppress people, but I also believe that religion can sometimes bring people together to work for positive change.
+Some of my most precious moments learning about justice and making change have been from church -- Jesus was a major chiller after all and a radical activist.

 ### Intellectual topics I love to discuss
+- Economic and Econometric Theory
 - Real Analysis, Linear Algebra
 - Graduate level Statistics
 - Probability Theory
-- Economic and Econometric Theory
 - Physics and Computer Science
 - Gender and Sexuality
 - The eventual takeover by our benevolent AI overlords
-- Politics
+- Politics and Political Science

 ### Activities you can find me doing
 - lots of math, lots of`computer programming`